Sales as we know it has changed.

 New technologies are more convenient for training.
 They enable on-demand and online training and give reps the ability to consume training content at their own pace.
 But this approach lacks a basic tenet of adult education – it needs to take into consideration the learner’s experience, background, and preferences (e.g. accessing training and content on mobile devices vs computer).
 This means your top performing reps should be treated differently to your middle performers when it comes to learning.
 But that’s not all.
 It’s also important to understand exactly what areas of improvement each person needs and how to improve their performance.

 Mapping sales competencies in training and enablement initiatives

 When it comes to sales enablement, the most mature companies have created specific models for sales competencies.
 These have been developed with full buy-in from the company’s leadership.
-They understand that an ideal sales rep has certain skill sets and follows particular behaviors, and have codified those into different categories.
+They understand that an ideal sales rep has certain skill sets and follows particular behaviours, and have codified those into different categories.
 How reps are measured is also clearly communicated to them.
 Taking each of these categories into consideration, enablement and training initiatives are then mapped to each category.
 It’s important to note that ‘training’ and ‘enablement’ are different and the sales team should be evaluated against each of them.

 If you map each sales rep against the respective competency list for their specific role you can then identify if there are any gaps and start tailoring their training requirements and deliver specific training to address them.
 This means each rep will receive very specific training that they require to improve how they sell and excel.
 Reps that are already at the required competency level won’t have to participate in unnecessary training.
 We have also seen companies take this to the next level by tying sales compensation to reps corresponding “sales readiness” levels.